b-n/demystifying-unicode/pages/01-history.md

 <!--

 👆 Although unimportant for this talk, these things are the main language of a computer, bits, bytes, words.
 Compilers compile our code, so we can make more __human__ structures.
-Often the compilers optimise our code for thigns the computer understands.
+Often the compilers optimise our code for things the computer understands.

 -->